SirCameron/ManElectric/README.md

 - building the man and linking the limbs and add restraints on joints, etc (skeleton).

-- Making said man's limbs and body respond to foces like gravity.
+- Making said man's limbs and body respond to foces like gravity while respecting restraints and joints (collapsing to the floor).

 - Getting that man to stand, using internal forces (muscles) to maintain an equilibrium between weights and gravity.

 - Getting that same man to hold his balance while affected by outside forces like wind or moving floor.
+Altering posture or stance in order to keep his balance.

 - Giving that man the ability to apply internal forces to his body (muscles)